SanderMertens/flecs/docs/FlecsScriptTutorial.md

 Note: in order to use Flecs script an app needs to be built with the `FLECS_PLECS` addon.

 ## Getting Started with the Explorer
 The Flecs explorer is a web-based application that lets us write scripts and see the results directly.
-In the tutorial we will use the explorer in combination with the Flecs playground, which has a rendering canvas and comes preloaded with a number modules and assets.
+In the tutorial we will use the explorer in combination with the Flecs playground, which has a rendering canvas and comes preloaded with a number of modules and assets.

 Go to this URL to open the explorer with the playground: https://www.flecs.dev/explorer/?wasm=https://www.flecs.dev/explorer/playground.js